truenas/middleware/docs/userguide/freenas_sharing.rst

 Portals
 ~~~~~~~

-A portal specifies the IP address and port number to be used for iSCSI connections. :menuselection:`Services --> ISCSI --> Portals --> Add Portal` will bring
+A portal specifies the IP address and port number to be used for iSCSI connections. :menuselection:`Sharing --> Block (iSCSI) --> Portals --> Add Portal` will
-up the screen shown in Figure 10.5b.
+bring up the screen shown in Figure 10.5b.

 Table 10.5b summarizes the settings that can be configured when adding a portal.
 If you need to assign additional IP addresses to the portal, click the link
 "Add extra Portal IP".